NLPxL2Korean/Korean-Lexical-Diversity/README.md

 ```
 pip install pywin32
 ```
 - Other OS: The typo removal function is currently available only on Windows environment with Microsoft Office installed.
-To be able to execute the code on other OS environments, the typo removal function must be off by using the flag ```no-typo-removal```.
+To be able to execute the code on other OS environments, the typo removal function must be off by using the flag ```-no-typo-removal```.
 Refer below for the usage.

 #### 2. Input